raydelvecchio/word-cmd-k/README.md

     * I guess the development server isn't up or something?
     * Fixed this by adding `npm run devserver` command, which builds the webpack in dev mode for the web server!
         * This command must be run before we `npm run start` to test this out
+        * This takes a while to start up however, the plugin may appear as loading for a bit

+# [FROM MICROSOFT]: Build Word add-ins using Office Add-ins Development Kit
+Word add-ins are integrations built by third parties into Word by using [Word JavaScript API](https://learn.microsoft.com/en-us/office/dev/add-ins/reference/overview/word-add-ins-reference-overview) and [Office Platform capabilities](https://learn.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins).